 Benton County, Tennessee Genealogy

 Benton County's bound public records are housed at the courthouse.

 Camden, TN 38320

-etc., are kept at the Benton County Library and are
+Most records have mostly survived from 1836.
+Early loose records however, estate settlements, marriage licenses, etc., are kept at the Benton County Library and are available for research.

-Director: Ms. Rhonda
+Director: Ms. Susan Hubbs

 Benton County Public Library

 Hours: Monday - Wednesday - Friday - Saturday 8:00 A.M. - 6:00 P.M.

 Tuesday - Thursday 8:00 A.M. - 8:00 P.M.

 The Benton County Genealogical Society maintains records pertinent to the heritage of the county.

 P.O.
 Box 775